Admissions / Korean Language Course

 The Center offers the Korean Language Teacher Training Program which aims to foster experts who will provide Korean language education at home and abroad, thus contributing to the internationalization of Korean and the enhancement of the quality of Korean language education provided domestically and globally.
 See the Center’s website for detailed information on application processes.

-The SNU Korean Language Education Center offers short-term classes for those who wish to learn Korean for everyday use and needs.
+The SNU Korean Language Education Center offers short-term classes for those who wish to learn Korean for everyday usage.
 No prior knowledge of Korean is necessary at level one, and those who have mastered the basics can enroll in levels two and three.
-Visas cannot be obtained with acceptance to these shorter programs.
+Visas cannot be obtained on the basis of acceptance to these shorter programs.

 Last updated in 2020